ZombiU: Design

 ZombiU was designed as a realistic zombie game.
 Fear was the game's core emotion and it should be played slowly, similar to some classic horror games.
 According to game director Jean-Phillipe Caro, players will do badly if they try to play it as a fast-paced action shooter like Call of Duty and ignore the GamePad.
 A prominent game mechanic is the permadeath system, intended to increase its tension.
 With the system, the game featured several survivors instead of a hero character.
 Its narrative was designed to rely on environmental storytelling rather than cutscenes, and players would understand the story through the game experience.
 The team introduced a persistent level design, in which when players continue playing after their initial survivor is killed.
 Action by the previous survivor will still affect the game's world; previously-killed zombies will not re-spawn.
 The permadeath system was debated, with concerns about loading times and backtracking.
 To ensure that the game's narrative would continue after a player-controlled character died, the survivors were not voiced to avoid narrative dissonance; this made the player, not the survivors, the protagonist.
 Although Shrager was relieved when the central character was dropped, writing the game was the "toughest challenge" she had ever faced in games.
 Since survivors can die anywhere in the game, linking the story became difficult.
 The team introduced the Prepper, an important character who communicates with the survivors by radio to link them and advance the narrative.
 During development, the permadeath concept was nearly removed.

-A core team goal was a game which was difficult but fair, inspired by difficult games such as Dark Souls and Demon's Souls.
+The game was designed to be difficult but fair, inspired by difficult games such as Dark Souls and Demon's Souls.
+Brunier added that the game can be "punitive" at times as they wanted to "set the mind of the player in the survival mode".
 The permadeath system ensured that players are often challenged, since every zombie can be a deadly threat.
 It fit the game's survival theme, giving players an incentive to continue.
 The game was designed for players to learn by experience, slowly improving their skill.
 The Metroid franchise inspired ZombiUs structure, enabling players to backtrack; Left 4 Dead inspired enemy placement, and Condemned: Criminal Origins influenced the game's first-person perspective.
 Its content was inspired by Capcom's Resident Evil and zombie comics, films and books such as Dead Set and Night of the Living Dead: London.

 ZombiUs offline multiplayer mode was developed by Ubisoft Bucharest.
 Conceived during early development, it was kept when the core game was reiterated; its asymmetrical experience made the developer believe in the Wii U's potential, and was the demo Ubisoft showed the public during E3 2011.
 A cooperative multiplayer mode and online play were planned by the developer, but were removed due to time constraints.